 Sold in Aluminum, Chrome, Molybdenum, Niobium, Tantalum, Tin, Titanium, Tungsten, and Zinc.

 Sputter deposition is a method of (physical vapor deposition PVD) thin film deposition in which a high-purity source material (called a cathode or target) is subjected to a gas plasma (typically argon (Ar)).
-The energized atoms in this gas plasma collide with the target material and knock (spall) off source atoms which then travel to the substrate and condense on and to create a thin film.
+The energized atoms in this gas plasma collide with the target material and knock (spall) off source atoms, which then travel to and condense on the substrate, creating a thin film.

-Plasma generation most commonly can the direct current or DC Plasma Sputtering or Radio Frequency otherwise known as RF Plasma Sputtering.
+Plasma generation most commonly use direct current (DC Plasma Sputtering) or Radio Frequency (RF Plasma Sputtering).
 DC Plasma Generators and RF Plasma Generators both use the principle of ion excitation to propel atoms toward a target material.
 RF Plasma also can involve a matching network to tune the process for maximum efficiency.